Saturday, February 9, 2008

 1 clove garlic, minced or pressed

-Cook, stirring occasionally, until onion is soft.
+Cook, stirring frequently, until onion is soft.
 Add:

 2 c carrots, thinly sliced